bbauska/Coursera-Bootstrap/readme.md

 Similarly, progress bars are included in websites to keep users informed about the progress of whatever we have initiated on the website.

-For example, if you\'re uploading a file to a website, then you may want to keep the user informed about how much of the file has completed upload by showing a progress bar on the website.
+For example, if you&apos;re uploading a file to a website, then you may want to keep the user informed about how much of the file has completed upload by showing a progress bar on the website.